TG-V4MP1R3/File-Store-Bot/README.md

 Telegram Bot to store Posts and Documents and it can Access by Special Links.
-Using Of This Bot Can Avoid Telegram Movies Copyright , Channel Ban😉
+Using Of This Bot Can Avoid Telegram Movies Copyright,Channel Ban😉

 ### Features
 - Fully customisable.